 Just after dawn on this day in 1983, six armed men broke into a warehouse at London's Heathrow airport, and committed what many considered the crime of the century - the Brink's-MAT bullion robbery.

 They'd been hoping for £3 million in cash - an enormous sum in those days.
 But, after tying up the guards and dousing them in petrol, they found gold bullion worth almost £28 million then, or around £500 million today, plus diamonds, travellers' cheques and cash.

 None of the men involved in the robbery knew what to do with all this gold, so they had to involve criminals from elsewhere: some claim that the gold was scattered so far and wide that most people wearing gold jewellery made in the UK after 1983 are wearing Brink's-MAT gold.

 Much of the gold, some believe, is still buried - and 19 men involved in the crime and its aftermath have since been murdered.
-We are commemorating the allure of gold with one of the great Dick Bradsell's lesser-known concoctions, the Golden Retriever.
+We are commemorating the allure of gold with a Gold Rush.

-It's hard to imagine a world without horror movie mummies, a genre that the archaeologist Howard Carter unwittingly spawned when he found a way into the tomb of Tutankhamun 90 years ago today.
+It's hard to imagine a world without horror movie mummies, a genre that the archaeologist Howard Carter unwittingly spawned when he found a way into the tomb of Tutankhamun in 1922.